ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>The surprising reasons behind OpenAI’s move and what it means for the future of web development</blockquote>

 <h3>4.
-React.FC is better than you think! - <a href="https://medium.com/@karimshalapy/react-fc-is-better-than-you-think-53e5434a4db0" target="_blank" rel="noopener noreferrer">link</a></h3>
+Software Engineering Projects — Best Practices: Next.js 14 - <a href="https://medium.com/@rafi.ardiel/software-engineering-projects-best-practices-next-js-14-fcc4f285db49" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Karim Shalapy`**
+✍️ **posted by `Rafi Ardiel`**

-<blockquote>Exploring the benefits & challenges of using React.FC for typing React components, with insights on when and how to implement it effective.</blockquote>
+<blockquote>In modern web development, Next.js has become one of the most popular frameworks for building fast, scalable, and SEO-friendly React…</blockquote>

 <h3>5.
 How I Created Custom Displacement Maps for My Space-Themed Three.js Portfolio Site - <a href="https://medium.com/javascript-in-plain-english/how-i-created-custom-displacement-maps-for-my-space-themed-three-js-portfolio-site-642b52700941" target="_blank" rel="noopener noreferrer">link</a></h3>